-The bright brilliance of morning swooped in as she slowly took a waking breath wiggling her toes only to bask in the warmth which had settled the dents now forming her body from a night of ambiguous sleep.
-The final hour of slumber had placed her in a state of comfort as signals of muscle aches and nerve twinges were slowly making their way to her brain.
-She decided to lie still holding off the struggle that was beginning as she would face the first foot placement followed by the impending glance into the mirror where the stretch marks jumped out shocking her into the reality, of another day in the story of a stretch mark.
+The dazzling brilliance of morning swooped in as she took a waking breath wiggling her toes only to bask in the warmth which had settled the dents now forming her body from a night of ambiguous sleep.
+The final hour of slumber had placed her in a state of comfort as signals of muscle aches and nerve twinges were making their way to her brain.
+She decided to lie still holding off the struggle that was beginning as she would face the first foot placement followed by the impending glance into the mirror.
+There in her inevitable doom, the stretch marks jumped out shocking her into the reality, of another day in the story of a stretch mark.

-The first of many stretch marks was noted a lifetime ago, most probably approached with an appreciation even excitement as her small body formed the first signs of becoming a woman.
-Sadly the euphoria of the first stretch mark fades, but why, why should the joy and excitement of miles stones, lives lived, even triumphs lose their power to make us feel awesome?
-Who decided when the stretch mark no longer had appeal?
+The first of many stretch marks arrived a lifetime ago, most probably approached with an appreciation even excitement as her small body formed the early signs of becoming a woman.
+The euphoria of the first stretch mark fades, but why, why should the joy and excitement of miles stones, lives lived, even triumphs, lose their power to make us feel awesome?
+Who decided when the stretch mark no longer has appeal?

-For a moment, in our story rewind reminiscing about pubescence without worry of truly revisiting this awkward time period, during this phase a stretch mark was simply a sign of a body changing with anticipation starting to swell, no pun intended, maturation was an undeniable truth, however, with excitement and attention came attacks from an ever-changing peer group fully armed with their own insecurities, thus beginning an almost lifelong cover up of our little battle scars.
+For a moment, in our story, we rewind reminiscing about pubescence without worry of genuinely revisiting this awkward time.
+During this phase, a stretch mark was a sign of a body changing with anticipation starting to swell (no pun intended).
+Puberty was an undeniable truth, but, with excitement and attention came attacks from an ever-changing peer group armed with their insecurities.
+Thus begins an almost lifelong cover-up of our little battle scars.

-Young adulthood brought a slight reprieve, continuing to make their mark, yet less likely to jump out, more subtle in their creep, presenting slowly during life's special events such as dating, not dating or due to the unavoidable supply of ramen, pizza, popcorn and peanut butter.
+Young adulthood brought a slight reprieve, continuing to make their mark, yet less likely to jump out, more subtle in their creep.
+These marks present during life's special events such as dating, not dating or due to the unavoidable supply of ramen, pizza, popcorn and peanut butter.
 These staples of a college dorm room diet made the struggle real, but youthful elasticity allowed a pliable response to this method of sustenance.

 "Bounce back stretch marks" have to be an all-time favorite available for splurging while learning to navigate life’s hurdles at the same time.
 Early years of independence allow our stretch marks to take many different directions with little understanding or concern for consequences.
-Youthful imagination stands firm in the belief of unending possibilities while creating a feeling of unsteadiness in what the future holds.
+Youthful imagination stands firm in the belief of infinite possibilities while creating a feeling of unsteadiness for what the future holds.

-It's time to fly, wings outstretched, only to stumble into self-sabotage which is prevalent but unnoticed, hitting roadblock after roadblock before understanding the lack of clarity in handling the stretch.
-Confusion causes repeated fumbles wanting desperately to get out from underneath the heaviness of another cover-up as no one wants to show his or her true stretched out self.
+It's a time to fly, wings outstretched, only to stumble into self-sabotage which is prevalent but unnoticed, hitting roadblock after roadblock before understanding the lack of clarity in handling the stretch.
+Confusion causes repeated fumbles wanting to get out from underneath the heaviness of another cover-up.
+No one wants to show the reality of the stretched out self.

-The stretch ensures a weak entrance and retreat during this part of the story; in other words, they barely show and are forgiven quickly if self-discipline is applied.
-Self-discovery is a tedious process, therefore, we walk with a confidence, denying the stretch and their meanings.
+The stretch ensures a weak entrance and retreat during this part of the story; in other words, they barely show or are quick to dissipate if self-discipline is applied.
+Self-discovery is a tedious process, so, we walk with confidence, denying the stretch and their meanings.
 Instead of looking inward we attempt to discount our marks, hiding from them, becoming more disappointed in their approach.
-While we are thankful they hold off for the most part in our experiential life path, we tend to look at others, pointing fingers at their stretch marks, the very ones they too are trying to cope with and hide from.
+While we are thankful they hold off for the most part in our experiential life path; we tend to look at others, pointing fingers at their stretch marks, the very ones they too are trying to cope with and hide.

 We do a handy job of breaking one another down and giving stretch marks an ugly feeling never fully allowing their purpose or beauty.
-We learn to hide ashamed of their truth but, there is beauty in the attainment of a stretch mark and truth is, we all have them and they are beautiful in hindsight.
+We learn to hide ashamed of their truth but, there is beauty in the attainment of a stretch mark, and the fact is, we all have them, and they are beautiful in hindsight.

 These emotions and feeling of resentment seem to build forming a devaluing the relationship from which the stretch mark came to be a part of our existence.
-This occurs as we lose focus of the experience by which the stretch mark was attained, fulfilling a purpose at such an important time in our story.
+Bitterness occurs as we lose focus of the experience by which the stretch mark was attained, fulfilling a purpose at such a significant time in our story.

 However, this is where the stretch mark and the form begin to develop a love-hate relationship, creating a battle of confusion.
 The form forgets what made the creation of the stretch mark's possible and begins to deny their presence, even casting them out, hiding them and yes, hating them!

-The stretch marks silence themselves under a facade of coverings that make the inhabitant believe that by denying them they will not be present, however, this is not the truth.
+The stretch marks silence themselves under a facade of coverings that make the inhabitant believe that by denying them they will not be present.
+However, this is not the truth.
 Why do we start to deny the beauty of the stretch mark?
-It's imperative to allow the stretch in our lives in order for growth and maturation of self.
-Why do we learn to cover our stretch rather than embrace it?
+It's imperative to allow the stretch in our lives for growth and maturation of self.
+Why do we learn to cover our time rather than embrace it?
 Especially the stretch within our emotive heart, or dare I say the stretch of developing scars or wrinkles.
-How evolving would it be if one could live in the truth of the purpose behind the stretch?
-If we could surrender self to the greater purpose of a master plan, thereby utilizing the testimony behind each stretch mark, scar, or wrinkle.
+How evolving would it be if one could live in the truth of the purpose behind these beautiful markings?
+If we could surrender self to the higher use of a master plan, thereby utilizing the testimony behind each stretch mark, scar, or wrinkle.

-The aging stretch mark has lived closer to the century mark than the birthmark and once again regains its appeal and deserving of admiration.
-The longest stretches have come from surpassing a milestone, a loss or a challenge, a joyous birth or life event.
-No matter how they evolved they deserve our respect as they are part of our legacy.
-Embracing the stretch and then living a life to its fullest devoid of idolatry is a goal most will never achieve, however, if honest there in lies the internal battle.
+The aging stretch mark has lived close to the century mark than the birthmark and once again regains its appeal and deserving of admiration.
+The most extended stretches have come from surpassing a milestone, a loss or a challenge, a joyous birth or life event.
+No matter how they evolved, they deserve our respect as they are part of our legacy.
+Embracing the stretch and then living life to its fullest devoid of lies is a goal most will never achieve, however, if honest there in this truth, lies the internal battle.

 When we come to this phase of the story of a stretch mark, we must release the power of the event that caused the stretch to become a humbling reality check.
-Letting go of the desire to hide our stretch marks is a means of conquering the application of a negative presentation, this is realized by surrendering to the spirit by which they came.
-Each one, part of the story, our story, specifically placed as a memory of survival, love, loss, growth and witness.
+Letting go of the desire to hide our stretch marks is a means of conquering the application of a negative presentation, this realization comes by surrendering to the spirit from which they came.
+Each one, part of the story, our story, placed as a memory of survival, love, loss, growth, and witness.

-Acknowledging our own weakness, we are mindful that the stretch marks we complain about pale in comparison to the stretch marks made by a crown of thorns stretching the skin above His brow, His hands, and feet pierced by nails.
+Acknowledging our weakness, we are mindful that the stretch marks we complain about pale in comparison to the stretch marks made by a crown of thorns stretching the skin above His brow, His hands, and feet pierced by nails.
 The stretch marks in our story are means of a testimony to the one who stretched the most for all of us, the stretch marks and scars of Jesus Christ our Lord and Savior.
-Now there is a stretch worth complaining about, and still all He said was, “It is finished!”
+Now there is a stretch worth complaint, and still, there was none.

-Embrace the story of your stretch marks and let them be used for the glory of God, and may you find peace always in your future stages.
+Embrace the story of your stretch marks and let them be for the glory of God, and may you find peace always in your future stretches.

 What do you feel about your stretch marks?